davidxw/power-platform-azure-vnet-demo/README.md

 `containerAppNoauthFQDN` - the FQDN of the unprotected Container App.
 This is required to set up a custom connector to call the API.
 `containerAppauthFQDN` - the FQDN of the protected Container App.
 This is required to set up the HTTP with Microsoft Entra ID (preauthorized) connector to call the API.
 `containerAppAuthAppId` - the application ID of the Entra ID app registration used to protect the Container App.
 This is required to set up the HTTP with Microsoft Entra ID (preauthorized) connector to call the API.
+`blobServiceEndpoint` - the blob service endpoint of the storage account.
+This is required to set up a Blob Storage connector

 ### 3. Connect your Power Platform environment to the Azure VNet using PowerShell